 Malmesbury Health & Wellbeing Centre, now named Riverside Community Centre.

-The centre will be developed through input from local people making sure that each centre is as individual as the community it serves.
-They will provide the services communities need in one easy-to-access location – placing customers and their needs at the heart of future plans.
+The centre has been developed through input from local people making sure that each centre is as individual as the community it serves.
+They will provide the services communities need in one easy-to-access location by Co-op opposite the Fire Station in Malmesbury– placing customers and their needs at the heart of future plans.

-The aim is to make maximum and efficient use of the council’s buildings – both new and existing – and create centres that deliver more for local communities.
+The centre has been greatly-improved and developed from an existing building.
+The aim is to make maximum and efficient use of the council’s buildings and create centres that deliver more for local communities.

-A new community centre in Malmesbury was officially opened today (17 February) and is already proving to be a hit with local residents.
+Riverside Community Centre was officially opened on 17 February 2017 and is already proving to be a hit with local residents.

 The ribbon of the Wiltshire Council-funded Riverside Community Centre was officially cut by council leader Baroness Scott of Bybrook OBE, joined by members of the Friends of Riverside – the local community group which is running the centre.